 Extremely quiet ride.
 Large capacity.
 Multiple layers of ABS plastic create a light, tough shell.
 Can be opened on both sides for convenience.
 Durable, long-lasting construction that usually lasts for years.
-Offers reassuring, audible "click" when it's properly attached.
+Offers a reassuring, audible "click" when it's properly attached.

 We recommend taking it easy with the lock mechanism.
 If you have a problem, support is not very responsive.

 It's water-resistant, not fully waterproof.
-Some find the rear opening design awkward, since it locks on the side.
+Some find the rear opening design awkward since it locks on the side.

 Waterproof cargo bag that can be attached to a roof rack or using the included straps and clips.
 Produced with larger vehicles in mind, but smaller sizes will fit a sedan.
 Made from UV-resistant PVC with welded seams.
 Easy to store when not in use.

 Must be completely filled to maintain structural integrity.
 Prone to holes and leaks.